Olympic spirits flowing as athletes hit London's clubs

 British cyclist Bradley Wiggins was photographed rubbing shoulders with musician Paul Weller, British swimmers Rebecca Adlington and team mates were snapped at Kensington Roof Gardens, and Phelps was nabbed at a party in Soho.

-Celebrity haunt Mahiki in upmarket Mayfair is hosting nightly parties for British athletes, with a spokeswoman saying the club was “super busy” and a favourite with Olympians.
+Celebrity haunt Mahiki in upmarket Mayfair is hosting nightly parties for British athletes, with a spokeswoman saying the club was “super busy” and a favorite with Olympians.

 Ahead of the Games, musical impresario and theatre owner Andrew Lloyd-Weber had predicted a “bloodbath” in London’s theatre district, the West End, during the Olympics.